-A South African woman has reportedly broken a world record by giving birth to 10 babies, the world’s first Decuplets!
-According to Pretoria News, Gosiame Thamara Sithole (37) gave birth to the children in a Pretoria hospital last night.
+A South African woman who had reportedly broken a world record by giving birth to 10 babies, the world’s first Decuplets, apparently made it up.
+According to Pretoria News, Gosiame Thamara Sithole (37) gave birth to the children in a Pretoria hospital on 7 June.
+UPDATE 18 June 2021: It appears this story – which gripped the nation, and made worldwide news – was a hoax, and the Tembisa 10 mom was not even pregnant.
+She is currently being held in hospital for psychiatric evaluation.

 A new record had been set just a month ago, in Morocco, where a 25-year-old woman (Halima Cissé) from Mali gave birth to nine babies (nonuplets).

-This isn’t the first time 10 babies have been conceived.
-In December 2013 a woman in India gave birth to (miscarried) 10 babies at the same time, but sadly none survived.
+Ten babies have been conceived before.
+For instance, in December 2013 a woman in India gave birth to (miscarried) 10 babies at the same time, but sadly none survived.
 They were only 12 weeks old.

-Gosiame’s elated husband Teboho Tsotetsi told Pretoria News last night: “It’s seven boys and three girls.
+Gosiame’s husband Teboho Tsotetsi told Pretoria News after the alleged birth: “It’s seven boys and three girls.
 She was seven months and seven days pregnant (29 weeks).
 I am happy.
 I am emotional.
 I can’t talk much.
 Let’s talk again in the morning please.”
+(UPDATE: Teboho has since admitted that he doesn’t believe there are any babies and that all his information came from the mother.)

-Gosiame – a retail store manager who lives in Tembisa Township in Ekurhuleni – already has twins, aged six, and apparently used no fertility treatment!
+Gosiame – a retail store manager who lives in Tembisa Township in Ekurhuleni – already has twins, aged six, and claimed she used no fertility treatment to fall pregnant with the 10!

 In 2009, Nadya Suleman made international headlines when she gave birth in 2009, in the US to eight babies (octuplets) who survived.